 Here’s where the ecosystem argument becomes compelling.
 Three realistic builds at different budgets, all staying within the Corsair/Fanatec family:

-Entry Build (~$4,500)
+Entry Build (~$5,500)

-VENGEANCE i7400 (RTX 4060, $1,349) + single XENEON 27QHD240 OLED ($299) + Corsair cockpit with seat ($999) + Fanatec CSL DD + CSL Pedals (~$800).
+VENGEANCE RTX 5070 entry (~$2,099) + single XENEON 27QHD240 OLED ($299) + Corsair cockpit with seat ($999) + Fanatec CSL DD + CSL Pedals (~$800).
 That gets you a complete rig with a direct drive base, load cell brake, OLED monitor, and a cockpit that won’t flex.
-Not bad for under five grand.
+Updated pricing from the previous entry build reflects where the VENGEANCE line sits now with the RTX 5000 transition.

 Enthusiast Build (~$10,000)

-VENGEANCE a7300 (RTX 5080 + 9800X3D, $3,999) + triple XENEON 27QHD240 OLED ($899) + XENEON EDGE dashboard ($249) + Corsair cockpit with seat ($999) + Fanatec DD2 + ClubSport V3 pedals + steering wheel (~$3,000).
+VENGEANCE a7500 (RTX 5080 + 9800X3D) + triple XENEON 27QHD240 OLED ($899) + XENEON EDGE dashboard ($249) + Corsair cockpit with seat ($999) + Fanatec DD2 + ClubSport V3 pedals + steering wheel (~$3,000).
 Triple OLED, a proper direct drive base, and a PC that won’t struggle with the resolution.
 This is the sweet spot where everything works together without feeling like you’ve overspent on any single component.

 No-Compromise Build (~$20,000+)

 VENGEANCE i8300 (RTX 5090, $7,499) + triple XENEON 32UHD144 at 4K ($2,399) + XENEON EDGE dashboard ($249) + Corsair cockpit with seat and triple monitor stand (~$1,500) + Fanatec Podium DD + ClubSport V3 Inverted + multiple steering wheels (~$5,000+).
 This is the build where you stop worrying about compromises.
 Triple 4K with an RTX 5090 means everything runs at maximum settings.
-The 9800X3D in the AMD variant would be my preference here for the gaming performance edge.
+The 9800X3D in the AMD a7500 variant would be my preference for pure sim racing – but if you’re running the full stack and want Intel, the i8300 is the one.

 The honest caveat with any ecosystem “buy-in” is that you’re trading some flexibility for convenience.
 But if Corsair’s cockpit doesn’t suit your body type, or their monitors don’t match your preference, there’s no rule saying you have to go all-in.
 Mix and match.
 But if you like the idea of a cohesive setup from one family of brands – and the products genuinely stand on their own merits – the Corsair ecosystem is positioned rather well to deliver that.